harieamjari/dats/doc/dats-2-tutorial.md

 # Language and notation
 ## staff
+A staff is declared and defined, with the keyword, `staff`.
 Inside a staff, there exist environment variables that can be tweaked by assignment.
 These are:

 - bpm (default: 120.0) This sets the bpm of the next following note